he1nh/openshift-prometheus/README.md

 * haproxy-exporter for converting the OpenShift router metrics into a format Prometheus understands
 * optional: Grafana for providing a nicer dashboard to the graphs

-This README contains two ways for deploying the above in two ways
+This text contains two ways for deploying them:

 1. Everything in one go using (/objects/all-in-one.yml)
 2. Deploying the components one by one